XRPLF/XRPL-Standards/XLS-47d-PriceOracles/README.md

 - Create or own the `Account` XRPL account with sufficient XRP balance to meet the XRP reserve and the transaction fee requirements.
 - The Oracle Provider has to publish the `Account` account public key so that it can be used for verification by dApp’s.
+- The Oracle Provider has to publish a registry of available Price Oracles with their unique Oracle Sequence.
+The hash of the `Account` and the `OracleSequence` uniquely identifies the Price Oracle on-ledger object.

 #### Transaction fields for **SetOracle** transaction